-Lisa has over twenty years’ experience in development, volunteer engagement and management in the nonprofit sector and has been in her current role twelve of those years.
+Lisa has over twenty years’ experience in development, volunteer engagement and management in the nonprofit sector and has been in her current role since 2005.
 She has a Bachelor of Arts from Vassar College and a Master of Public Administration from Seattle University.
 She enjoys reading, cooking, traveling and spending time with her family.

 Galit is responsible for developing a strategic vision for JFS education, volunteering and outreach and manages the Human Resources functions of the agency.